Size ranking: 31st

 © Ian Ridpath.
 All rights reserved

 Cancer, from Chart XIII of Johann Bode’s Uranographia (1801).
 At its centre lies the star cluster Praesepe, flanked to the north and south by the stars Asellus Borealis and Asellus Australis (Gamma and Delta Cancri).
+On this chart the cluster is given the alternative name Ma’laph, from the Arabic al-Mi‘laf, meaning crib or manger.
 Some charts showed Cancer looking like a lobster rather than a crab, notably that of Johannes Hevelius.